 Safer Internet Day is a day celebrated worldwide to promote safer use of the internet by children and adults.
-It is held on the first Tuesday in February and the next day will be held on February 5th 2019.
+It is held on the first Tuesday in February each year.

 The Safer Internet Day website has a wealth of resources to give advice to help you stay safe on the internet with advice on everything from protecting your passwords and keeping your personal and financial information safe to preventing cyberbullying and understanding how to behave courteously online.

 There are resources which are appropriate for different age groups including young children, teens and adults including advice for parents on how to monitor their child's internet usage.

 Equifax, who are an official supporter of Safer Internet Day, have created this infographic to help parents to keep their children safe while using the internet, and they have also produced a free booklet called How To Stay Safe Online which can be downloaded from their website.

 A survey for carried out by Equifax for Safer Internet Day in 2018 showed that 80% of UK parents are oblivious to kids' social media activity